top of page

 Another clan who rose under Toledo, was the family Sánchez Paredes, owners of a mining and real estate empire from the coastal province of La Libertad.
 Already in 2002, there were investigations of money laundering.
 But they were quickly dropped.
 Later photos were published where members of the family were posing with the Secretary of Agriculture from „Peru Posible“,José León.
 The investigation began only after the end of Toledo's presidency in 2007 and have progressed slowly.
 Again and again judges were being replaced and hearings postponed.
 Toledo was investigated in connection with the Odebrecht scandal of 2017.
 He evaded arrest by setting off for the USA.
 Peru has requested his extradition.
 The former World Bank employee has influential friends there.

-Ex-President Alberto Fujimori (detained)
+Ex-President Alberto Fujimori (pardoned)

 Bildschirmfoto 2019-04-25 um 17.12.25_be

 The key figure of the business was Fujimori's intelligence adviser, Vladimiro Montesinos.
 He had forged an alliance with the Peruvian governor of the Medellin cartel, Demetrio Chávez Peñaherrera alias "El Vaticano".
 In a 2011 interview with Spanish newspaper ABC he said that he "paid $ 15,000 to the commander of the military base for each flight.
 That’s how I supported his fight against the guerrillas, so we were allies.
 The military provided me with an excavator and bulldozers which enabled me to transform a jungle road into an airstrip.
-All the airplanes I used for drug transport were government-owned.
-If you wanted to do business in the jungle, you could only operate with the approval of the military,".
-Peñaherrera was arrested arrest in 1993 and later condemned to 23 years in prison.
+All the airplanes I used for drug transport were government-owned."If someone wanted to do business in the jungle, it only happened with the approval of the military," said "El Vaticano," who was arrested in 1993 and later sentenced to 23 years in prison, in an interview.

 During his trial, he testified that he had paid $ 50,000 a month to Montesinos.
 The business relationship folded, when Montesinos suddenly demanded twice that amount.
 But the arrest of the drug lord was not the end of the business, just a question of finding a new partner.
 One of the founders of Fujimori's party was arrested in 2000, because he used his fishing fleet to smuggle drugs.
-"After the fall of Fujimori in 2000, all investigations for drug trafficking were put on hold.
-The entire leadership of the drug mafia in the country remained unchecked, " anti-drug prosecutor Sonia Medina recently critized.
+"After Fujimori's fall in late 2000, all investigations into drug trafficking were archived.
+'The entire leadership of the drug mafia remained unperturbed,' criticized the later anti-drug prosecutor Sonia Medina.
+During a trial, he stated that he paid Montesinos $50,000 every month.
+Their business relationship broke down when Montesinos suddenly demanded twice the amount.
+However, the arrest of the drug boss did not mean the end of the business, only the partners were swapped.
+One of the founders of Fujimori's party was arrested in 2000 because drugs were smuggled on board his fishing fleet.
+'After Fujimori's fall in late 2000, all investigations into drug trafficking were archived.
+'The entire leadership of the drug mafia remained unperturbed,' criticized the later anti-drug prosecutor Sonia Medina."

 bottom of page